 The ideology and strategy of operation of Lithuanian Airports are based on the principle ‘United but different’.

 Vilnius Airport is the largest commercial airport in Lithuania, serving over 5 million passengers in 2019.
-In 2020, Vilnius Airport welcomed 1.3 million passengers.
+In 2020, Vilnius Airport welcomed 1.3 million passengers and in 2021 this number was 1.9 million passengers.

 The Airport occupies an area of 326 ha, and the length of the airfield perimeter is 10.54 km.
 The length of the runway is 2.515 m; width – 50 m; PCN83/F/D/X/T; Landing Category II, Siemens signal lights system.